deplicator/HousingTour/README.md

 This is still a very early version, please let me know of bugs at james@geekwagon.net.

 **Important Notice**
-This mod will automatically port you to a public house _only if_ (1) the addon is enabled, _only if_ (2) you are in player housing, _only if_ (3) you are opted in (check box), and _only if_ (4)
-you have typed in a Tour Guide's name.
-Once you meet those _four_ requirements a bright red message will display in the addon's window and in your chat debug.
+This mod will automatically port you to a public house _only if_ (1) the addon is installed and enabled, _only if_ (2) you are in player housing, _only if_ (3) you are opted in (check box), and _only if_ (4) you have typed in a Tour Guide's name.
+Once you meet those _four_ requirements a red message will display in the addon's window.
 At this point the Tour Guide can port you without further warning.

 Why